jeetzala/aws-ecs-task-manager/README.md

               └── /aws/ecs/task-manager
 ```

-Terraform is used to manage the deployed infrastructure as code.
+Terraform is used to represent and manage the deployed infrastructure as code.

 ---